 1. Perform a risk assessment: The first step in safeguarding your business from a natural disaster is understanding how it may affect your operations and assets, your employees and customers, and your bottom line.
 Consider the probability and consequences of potential catastrophic events.
 How likely is it that a hurricane or tornado will impact your business, for example?
 And if it did, what troubles might you face before, during and after the event?
 You may find it helpful to list any scenario you can think of — and to rate its likelihood and associated challenges on a scale of 1-10.

 2. Address potential threats: Your risk assessment will likely reveal potential threats to your personnel, facilities, data and more.
 Perhaps you’d be unable to safely evacuate employees in case of a fire.
 Now’s the time to create an emergency action plan to ensure their safety.
 Or perhaps you’d lose access to critical information if your computer equipment was damaged in a flood.
-In this case, it’s time to institute regular backup protocols or adopt a cloud-based software platform such as mHelpDesk to ensure continuous access to administrative functions.
+In this case, it’s time to institute regular backup protocols or adopt a cloud-based software platform to ensure continuous access to administrative functions.
 Whatever risks your assessment uncovers, now is the time to create and implement a plan to address them.

 3. Plan for business continuity: Maintaining the proper insurance is a must.
 Confirm that your policy covers any damage that may result from a natural disaster in your area.
 Also, create a comprehensive inventory of your business assets — including all equipment and serial numbers — and be sure to keep it up to date.
 (This will ensure that you’re able to recover your assets and get your business up and running as quickly as possible.)
 Finally, create a business continuity plan that includes employee and customer contact information and protocols; a list of financial institutions and account numbers; backup vendors and suppliers; and procedures for temporary relocation, work processes and payroll.
 Share this plan with anyone who may need it.